 Our Mission

-McKenzie Community Communications (MCC) is a brand new 501(c)(3) nonprofit organization, formed as a ground up initiative in February of 2021 by a team of McKenzie River community members to provide a resilient and reliable communications infrastructure to the McKenzie River Community.
-We are determined to build out infrastructure to support emergency community radio communications and long term, reliable, broadband internet service.
+MCC’s goal is to provide resilient and reliable communications infrastructure to the McKenzie River Community, to support emergency community radio communications and long term, reliable, broadband internet service.

 McKenzie Free WiFi